deepakkumar1984/sia-cog/docs/index.rst

 4) `MxNet <http://mxnet.io>`_

-Please follow the :ref:`installconfigure` on how to setup your own machine learning API to start creating and training models.
+Please follow the `simple installation steps <https://github.com/deepakkumar1984/ml-api/edit/master/docs/installconfigure.rst>`_  on how to setup your own machine learning API to start creating and training models.

-.. _installconfigure: